Philadelphia Brain Injury Attorney

 Call a Brain Injury Lawyer in Philadelphia

-A brain injury victim may be unable to think clearly and may be unable to fight for his or her legal rights.
+A traumatic brain injury TBI victim may be unable to think clearly and may be unable to fight for his or her legal rights.
 In most cases, it will be a loved one’s responsibility to fight for the victim’s rights.
 If another person or entity caused the injury, the victim may be entitled to claim damages for medical expenses, the costs of ongoing treatments, rehabilitation, pain and suffering, and long-term disabilities.

 Every brain injury entails its own set of circumstances and considerations when pursuing legal action.
 An experienced attorney will make the process much easier for everyone involved.
 At Ciccarelli Law Offices, we understand how grievous a brain injury can be for victims and their families.
 Our team has the experience and tenacity to pursue every possible avenue for compensation for our clients.
 It’s crucial for victims and their families to understand their legal rights in any type of personal injury situation, and brain injuries are especially serious.